-The Chief Executive has attended regular meetings by Zoom, Teams and Starleaf with the Specialized Healthcare Alliance (SHCA), Neurological Alliance, Rare Diseases UK and NICE.
+The Chief Executive has attended regular meetings virtually and in person with the NHS, Specialized Healthcare Alliance (SHCA), Neurological Alliance, Rare Diseases UK and NICE.
 This ensures that the Charity can represent patients in the ever-changing NHS to help ensure that those diagnosed do not see a reduction in the care or treatment available.
-The Chief Executive is a trustee of the Neurological Alliance.
+The Chief Executive stood down as a trustee of the Neurological Alliance in November 2022 having completed her term.
 The Chief Executive has been co-opted onto NHS committees to represent the patient voice in determining NHS policy, treatments and care.
 GAIN members have taken part in surveys which are helping to raise the profile of neurology and shape the future.

-The number of voting members remains at 181 and Friends (non-voting members) have increased slightly by 104 to 1336.
-We still need to watch the age profile as 80% voting membership Is aged 60 or over.
+The number of voting members has reduced by 29 to 152, and non-voting members have decreased by 196 to 1140.
+We still need to be mindful of the age profile as 80% of the voting membership is aged 60 or over.